calwoodford/anki_decks/README.md

 Please feel free to submit pull requests, which will be added to the decks on the [Anki Web website](https://ankiweb.net/shared/info/376600095?cb=1696104749579).
 This will download all of the decks, you will be able to choose between topics once it's installed on your system.

+If you have previously downloaded the decks and added them to Anki, to get updates and new decks, you will need to manually download and re-add them.

 Note: These questions and answers were created in autumn 2023 and information may become outdated in the future.

 ---